AckerlyXu/heima/articles/active-directory/active-directory-reporting-getting-started.md

 - Directory audit report

+> [!TIP]
-> [AZURE.TIP] For more documentation on Azure AD Reporting, check out [View your access and usage reports](/documentation/articles/active-directory-view-access-usage-reports/).
+> For more documentation on Azure AD Reporting, check out [View your access and usage reports](./active-directory-view-access-usage-reports.md).

 ## How it works

 ### Reporting pipeline